digital-work-lab/theses/index.md

 The next step is to make an appointment with the thesis advisor to determine the topic and sign the topic confirmation.
 Please share the Word document with your thesis advisor shortly before the meeting.

-You and thesis advisor schedule a meeting to determine the topic and **sign the topic confirmation**.
+You and your thesis advisor schedule a meeting to determine the topic and **sign the topic confirmation**.
 If the appointment is online, you can print and sign the confirmation, and send it to our [postal address](https://www.uni-bamberg.de/digital-work/team/prof-dr-gerit-wagner/){: target="_blank"}.
 It is important that we receive **two paper versions with original signatures**: